webvijayi/instasell-acp-woocommerce/README.md

 The plugin comes pre-packaged with all dependencies.
 To install:

-1. Build the plugin zip file (see "Building for Distribution" below) or get it from a release
+1. Download the latest `.zip` file from the [Releases page](https://github.com/lmotwani/woocommerce-acp-instant-checkout/releases)
 2. In WordPress admin, go to **Plugins > Add New > Upload Plugin**
 3. Choose the `.zip` file and click **Install Now**
 4. Click **Activate Plugin**